Introduction

 Case Study: Bicknell’s Thrush in North-Eastern America

-We illustrate the concepts presented in the previous section with a case study of the Bicknell’s Thrush (Catharus bicknelli), a threatened bird species in Canada (COSEWIC 2009).
+We illustrate the concepts presented in the previous section with a case study of the Bicknell’s Thrush (Catharus bicknelli), a threatened bird species in Canada (IUCN 2020; COSEWIC 2022).
 Bicknell’s Thrush is the smallest Nordic thrush within the Catharus genus and is visually similar to the Grey-cheeked Thrush (Catharus minimus).
-It migrates in Northeastern America from its wintering grounds in the Greater Antilles and feeds on invertebrates and small fruits (Townsend et al. 2020).
-Populations are small and were reported to be declining in Canada (COSEWIC 2009).
+It migrates in Northeastern North America from its wintering grounds in the Greater Antilles and feeds on invertebrates and small fruits (Townsend et al. 2020).
+Populations are small and were reported to be declining in Canada (COSEWIC 2022).
 The dispersal of Bicknell’s Thrush is not known with certainty, although it has been suggested that adults nest near the site of previous successful nesting while few yearlings are observed to come back to their site of birth (Rimmer et al. 2001; Collins 2007; Studds et al. 2012).
-The Bicknell’s Thrush is known to be associated with very dense balsam fir (Abies Balsamea) forests, mostly at high elevations, resulting in a fragmented and highly restricted range (COSEWIC 2009, @cadieux_spatially_2019).
+The Bicknell’s Thrush is known to be associated with very dense balsam fir (Abies Balsamea) forests, mostly at high elevations, resulting in a fragmented and highly restricted range (COSEWIC 2022; Cadieux et al. 2019).
 This habitat may be ephemeral, as natural disturbances, forestry and stand succession could lead to local extinctions.
 Furthermore, its distribution in mountainous areas is highly contingent on climate elevation gradients.
 Climate change could therefore pose a major threat to the persistence of this species as favourable climatic conditions within isolated habitat patches could shrink rapidly (Rodenhouse et al. 2008).
-Unfavourable abiotic conditions are predicted to increase at the edges of mountaintop fir forest patches with the warming of climate and the limited response capacity of boreal tree species (Talluto et al. 2017; Vissault et al. 2020).
+Unfavourable environmental conditions are predicted to increase at the edges of mountaintop fir forest patches with the warming of climate and the limited response capacity of boreal tree species (Talluto et al. 2017; Vissault et al. 2020).

 Methods